TeamWalls042/Y3DesignProjectWALLS/_build/html/_sources/intro.md

-# Welcome to Project Page of Team WALLS
+# Welcome to Project Page of Team WALL-S

 The aim of the website is to track the actions and progress of our Year 3 Integrated Design Project.
 Each team member has their own page(s) and we are slowly developing the website over the course of the upcoming months.